diogofortes7/comp-neurosci-crcns-vim1-regions/README.md

-# Computational Neuroscience Project Skeleton
+# Computational Neuroscience Project: Discrete Visual Region Decoding Models

 This repository is a skeleton Python package that students in PSYC 5270 can use to get started on their data exploration assignments.